Skip to main content

 The Eastern District of Wisconsin covers the eastern half of the state, including Milwaukee.
 It serves nearly 3.5 million people.

-There is currently one vacancy on the Eastern District of Wisconsin.
-There is no nominee for this vacancy yet.
+There are currently no vacancies on the Eastern District of Wisconsin.

 Image